DaveKaretnyk/cython_testing/problem_constructs/cy_version/qt_classes_threads/README.rst

 QThread class and signal handlers
 =================================

-Issues at least with QThread class and signal handlers.
+Issues with QThread class and signal handlers?
+Issues creating a Qt class from a module that has been transpiled?

 More information:
 * ???